The 9 Essential Amino Acids Vegans Need In Their Diet

 What Are Hostas?

-Hostas are extremely hardy perennial plants that most gardeners love for a variety of reasons.
-This includes its low maintenance, its generous lush foliage, and its forgiving nature.
 There are now over 2,500 varieties of hostas.
 Common hosta species are H. Fortunsi which blossoms a pale lavender flower in spring.
-H. montana are one of the most popular perennial hostas for shady areas
+H. montana are one of the most popular perennial hostas for shady areas.
+H. Decorata a native of Japan that has dark green leaves and in summer deep blue blooms.

 Origins Of Hostas

-My neighbour absolutely loves hostas, so much so that she inspired me to buy a few hosta plants for my garden.
-I couldn’t believe it when I read an article that said hostas were edible.
+I was really surprised to read an article that said hostas were edible.
 So are hostas edible?
 Let’s look at the research.

-Here are some of the most recommended hostas for eating
+Here are some of the most recommended hostas for eating and cooking

 • Hosta fortunei.